iremSen3/to-do-list/README.md

 3. Edit task name and date
 4. Delete tasks
 5. Filter tasks:
-   5.1.
-All tasks
+   - All tasks
-   5.2.
-Completed tasks
+   -Completed tasks
-   5.3.
-Active tasks (not done)
+   -Active tasks (not done)
 6. Tasks are saved in **localStorage** so data persists

 ## Technologies Used